pbsmyth/command-line/lessons.md

 Your cheat sheet is titled `cheat-sheet.txt` instead of `cheat sheet.txt` for a reason.
 Can you guess why?

-Try to make a file titled `cheat sheet.txt` and report to the class what happens.
+Try to make a file titled `cheat sheet.txt` and observe what happens.

 Now imagine you're attempting to open a very important data file using the command line that is titled `cheat sheet.txt`

 For your digital best practices, we recommend making sure that file names contain no spaces—you can use creative capitalization, dashes, or underscores instead.
 Just keep in mind that the macOS and Unix file systems are usually pre-configured as cAsE-pReSeRvInG, which means that capitalization matters when you type commands to navigate between or do things to directories and files.
+You may also want to avoid using periods in your file names, as they sometimes can prompt you to confuse them with system files or file extensions (e.g., the full name of a PDF file is usually `file.pdf`).

 ## Using a text editor